|System Type||Single Star|

-The Stanton system is a single star system, discovered in 2903 (2851 as of an upcoming revision).
+The Stanton system is a single star system, and one of only two fully colonized systems in the UEE.
 It is the only system with a green zone reaching four planets, making it suitable for human life.
 All worlds have undergone limited terraforming and have flora and fauna with divergent ecologies.
 They are also corporate-owned while belonging to the United Empire of Earth.

 Shortly after the discovery of the System, all planets were sold by the government to corporations.
 These four worlds are the only privately-owned worlds in the Empire.
 Though subject to the UEE's Common Law and standard penal code, the UEE does not fully police the region.
 Instead, private planetary security teams enforce the local law.

 The first settlers are unknown.
-An unnamed free agent trader discovered the system.
-In 2903*, Toshi Aaron was credited with the official discovery after selling the jump data to the UEE.
+Navjumper Toshi Aaron discovered the system in 2851 after selling the jump data to the UEE.
 They declared Stanton to be a case of 'eminent domain', citing a need to protect and extend nearby jump lanes.
 Without formal colonisation papers on file, the existing inhabitants had little choice but to abandon their homesteads: prospectors, survivalists and other squatters have little means to protect themselves from the might of a Bengal-class carrier.